AlexeyMalafeev/kfw-the-game/README.md

 ## Note about the code

 Should you want to take a peek at the code, since we're on GitHub and all, be warned that it is messy.
-The bulk of it was written back when my Python kung-fu was still weak, and I don't have much time these days to clean up accrued technical debt.
+The bulk of it was written back when my Python kung-fu was still weak, and I don't have much time these days to clean up the technical debt accrued.
 That said, the code base in its present state is not completely terrible; it is somewhat readable and hopefully free of major bugs.
 I hope that one day I'll get around to refactoring everything. :P

 ## Final remarks